Spinach Helps Protect Eyes from Macular Degeneration

 When this macular pigment becomes thinner, it lets in a type of light that easily damages the macula.
 One of the most damaging is called blue light.
-Blue light – as we discussed in this article – is the prevalent emission among computers and many TVs.
+Blue light is the prevalent emission among computers and many TVs.
 It is also a component of the sun – though the sun also has many healthy wavelengths of light that balance its blue light.

 Yes, healthy macula maintains a yellow pigment that shields blue light.
 This might be compared to the macula having its own pair of sunglasses.
 This macular pigment is made up of three yellow carotenoids – specifically lutein, zeaxanthin and meso-zeaxanthin.

 Towards the middle of the macula, zeaxanthin is more concentrated, reaching 75 percent.
 Away from the middle, the dominant component is lutein, with 65 percent or more of the total.
 Among all tissues, the macula contains the highest concentration of these carotenoids.